irlcode/RusLawOD/README.md

 ## This corpus

-This corpus (as of version `3`) includes XML files representing laws of Russian Federation, decrees by the President of RF, regulations by the government published as of December, 31, 2025, last updated from the state source in the end of January, 2026.
+This corpus (as of version `3.1`) includes XML files representing laws of Russian Federation, decrees by the President of RF, regulations by the government published as of July, 2026, last updated from the state source on August, 2, 2026.
 XML files feature legal metadata extracted from various sources and the respective texts.

 The source of texts and metadata is the Information legal system "The legislation of Russian Federation" (IPS Zakonodatelstvo RF) [pravo.gov.ru](http://pravo.gov.ru)).
 This dabase is state-owned, though not considered to be official publication: it is a plaintext representation of official journals wherein the legislation was published.